ptichko/ptichko.github.io/3_research.md

 In my teaching, I've found that this project is an excellent demonstration of phase-locking dynamics in the auditory system and illustrates how the "arts" and the "sciences" can be beautifully united.
 The project was also featured on an episode of the University of Connecticut's podcast.
 You can listen [here](https://uconn.edu/uconn360-podcast/episode-3-play-us-a-song-youre-the-piano-brain/).

 ### Teaching Grade-School Children Principles of Computational Modeling with NetLogo
+With the aim of promoting computational skills in younger learners, I developed a curriculum and project-based lesson plan using [NetLogo](https://ccl.northwestern.edu/netlogo/) to teach middle-schoolers basic principles about self-organization, complexity, and computational modeling.
+I, then, guested lectured at a local middle school about self-organized processes in nature and taught middle-schoolers how to use NetLogo to create their own self-organized patterns.